-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+Services that are covered for you What you must pay when you get these services cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to:

-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy

-You pay the amount you would pay for these services on an outpatient basis.
-See the applicable sections of this benefit chart for additional information on any of these categories of covered services.

-☑Intermountain Connect Care urgent care

-Intermountain Connect Care urgent care is a convenient service that provides online access for common medical conditions.
-You receive access to board-certified practicing providers for SelectHealth Medicare Essential members 24 hours a day, 7 days a week, through internet enabled computers or mobile (Android/iOS) devices.
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts, and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition outpatient basis.
+See the applicable sections of this benefit chart for additional information on any of these categories of covered services. ✓ Intermountain Connect Care urgent care Intermountain Connect Care urgent care is a convenient service that provides online access for common medical conditions.
+You receive access to board-certified practicing providers for SelectHealth Medicare Classic members 24 hours a day, 7 days a week, through internet enabled computers or mobile (Android/iOS) devices.
 Connect Care treats conditions such as stuffy and runny nose, allergies, sore throat, eye infections, earache, cough, painful urination, lower back pain, joint pain or strains, and minor skin problems.
 Please note that Connect Care urgent care is not for medical emergencies.
 Please call 911 or go to the nearest emergency room for any emergency care.
 You pay a \$0 copay for each Intermountain Connect Care urgent care visit.
+Meals after discharge This benefit is available for qualifying members after You pay a \$0 copay for meals